Have a Question?

 Federal Pell Grant

 This federal grant is awarded based on exceptional needs as defined by the federal government.
 It is free money and does not have to be repaid.
 Pell Grants are awarded to undergraduate students who have not earned a bachelor's degree.
 The award amount depends on several factors including financial need, the cost of education at the school a student attends, and if you enroll full-time or part-time.
-As of January 2017, the maximum award for the 2017-2018 award year is $5,920 pending final approval by the federal government.
+The maximum award for the 2018-2019 award year is $6,095.

 Congress Changes Time Length for Pell Grant Support